21st January, 2019

 Asbestos insulating board was often used internally for fire, heat and sound protection.

-These are just some of the many places you can find asbestos containing materials.
-If asbestos is present, it needs to be managed.
-But you can't tell if a material contains asbestos just from looking at it.
+You can't tell if a material contains asbestos just from looking at it.
 You need the right type of asbestos survey to know for sure.

 Always check the asbestos survey before carrying out any construction or maintenance work.
 Disturbing asbestos must be done under strict controls to prevent exposure.
 Asbestos-containing materials should only be removed or disturbed by trained contractors (who often need to be licensed).